One class, one channel: Govt unveils reforms in education sector

 Sitharaman also announced the launch of Deeksha- a One Nation, One Digital Platform- for school education.
 One TV channel for every class to be launched.

 "Extensive use of radio and podcasts.
-Special e-content for visually and hearing impaired challenged students," she said, adding that 200 new textbooks have been added to e-Pathshala.
+Special e-content for visually and hearing impaired challenged students," she said.

-"Extensive use of podcasts and radio.
-Special e-content for visually and hearing-impaired students.
-Top 100 universities will be allowed to start online courses by May 30," she further said.
+"Another 12 channels will be added.
+It will be a great help to students in rural areas.
+Children love technology and adapt quickly.
+200 new textbooks being added to E-pathshala," the finance minister said.

 On Sunday announced the fifth and final tranche of Rs 20 lakh crore stimulus package under the Atmanirbhar Bharat Abhiyan.